aashimagarg/TIPS/README.md

 - [X] Settings page to change the given tip percentages
 - [X] UIView shifts up and down when the keyboard appears/dissapears (please see notes)
+- [X] Remembering defaults set by options in the Settings page when teh app restarts

 ## Video Walkthrough